 timely filling of positions is insured;

-Candidate confidentiality is protected.
+candidate confidentiality is protected.

 All candidates recommended for employment must meet the requirements and/or other qualifications that are established for the position.
 All qualified applicants will be given consideration for employment.

 Evaluation of the applications shall include a comprehensive review of relevant documents, skills possessed, recommendations from references, personal interviews, testing (if applicable), and any other factors deemed pertinent to the search.